Why does Iceland not have McDonald's?

 Today, the menu at McDonald’s has over one hundred items for you to choose from.
 From salty fries to golden fish sandwiches Let’s not forget about their McFlurries either, a delicious ice cream that is blended with candy.

 So how popular is McDonald's?
 Very!
 There was data released in 2021 that estimated about 4,500 burgers are served every minute at McDonald's worldwide.
 That means 6.48 million are served every day, totaling 2.36 billion a year.
 Some reports even have the number higher, near 50 million per day.
 Either way, it just proves the point of how many people eat at this fast food establishment.

 Why did Iceland opt out of McDonald's?

 They didn’t entirely.
 There was once a McDonald's restaurant in Reykjavik back in 1993.
+If you had a Rental Car in Iceland at that time, you might have driven past it.
 It is said that the prime minister of Iceland at this time, Davíð Oddsson, became the first Icelandic customer to order the Big Mac.

 Which is McDonald’s famous burger consisting of two beef patties, "special sauce", shredded iceberg lettuce, American cheese slices, sliced dill pickles, and minced onions.
 Served between the infamous sesame seed bun.

 In the Reykjavik location, the meat was initially coming from local Icelandic farms, but the meat shortage changed this.
 The menu items were then shipped from Germany, which came with heavy import taxes during the crisis.

 This caused the menu items to skyrocket to 20% more than usual.
 Iceland actually had the highest-priced Big Mac in the whole world in the year of 2009.
 The restaurant then closed down in 2009 due to the financial crash that happened in 2008.